Skip to Main Content Skip to Footer Toggle Navigation Menu

 rnorman@linfield.edu

 Rachel Norman specializes in Middle Eastern diasporic studies and North American literary and cultural studies.
-She received her Ph.D. in comparative literature from the University of North Carolina at Chapel Hill in 2018.
-Her teaching and research interests include multiethnic global and American literature, contemporary literature and sociolinguistics.
+Her teaching and research interests include multiethnic American literature, Middle Eastern literature, contemporary literature, comics and graphic novels, queer studies, and disability studies.

-In her current book project, Rachel examines the role of language choices in multilingual texts from the Arab diaspora in Canada, Mexico and the United States.
+In her current book project, Dr. Norman examines the role of language and disability in multilingual texts from the Arab diaspora in Canada, Mexico and the United States.

 Education